musti645/text-adventure-sama/README.md

 There's also the possibility to make sure, the user only uses standardized input, that has been used to train the classifier.
 This way, the InteractionTypes are more clearly distinguishable for the classifier and we don't get wront InteractionTypes for input.

 ## Known Issues ##

 ### CommonJS Warnings ##

-In order to remove the Build warnings regarding CommonJS, include the following to your `angular.json` file
+In order to remove the Build warnings regarding CommonJS, include the following to your `angular.json` file.

 ```json
     "build": {